Trade directory · Olathe metro · Kansas

 Submit application

-File electrical contractor license application with Kansas Department of Labor including proof of experience, references, and application fee ($50-100).
+File electrical license application with Kansas Department of Labor including experience verification forms, education transcripts, and required fees.

 3